superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ### Tuning with answers

-In each tuning cycle (i.e., adjusting model parameters, training the model, evaluating the model), your evaluation dataset should be tuned using RAG pipeline-generated `answer`s.
+For each RAG pipeline tuning cycle (i.e., adjusting chunk (text-splitting) algorithm, size of chunk, overlap or embedding model to generate encodings of chunk text), your evaluation dataset should be recreated using RAG pipeline-generated answers.
 This requires developing a subroutine that facilitates the construction of an evaluation dataset in the expected RAGAS format (`question`, `answer`, `contexts`, `ground_truths` - as indicated in the above code snippet), executing the provided questions through your RAG system.

 Such a subroutine might look like this: